 Keep track of the activation rate of each option you provide.
 Then, analyze and drop the ones that don’t work, while expanding the ones that do.

-Activation is essentially gathering leads and nurturing them.
+Aarrr activation is essentially gathering leads and nurturing them.
 You’ve heard about nurturing leads, but how to do it?

 You see, all the activation techniques listed earlier don’t sell directly.
 Instead, they’re designed to capture attention and, in the best-case scenario, make people come back for more.
 The information, resources, ideas, news, or deals you provide should be valuable to your visitors.